blab-lab/audapter_mex/README.md

 2. Download the accompanying repository for MATLAB files from [blab-lab/audapter_matlab](https://github.com/blab-lab/audapter_matlab) and add it to your MATLAB path.
 You must use the blab-lab fork of audapter_matlab if you are using the blab-lab fork of audapter_mex.
 For more info on using Audapter, see the Documentation section below.

-## Special setup for Audapter versions b2.4 and older (before July 2026)
+## Special setup for Audapter versions b2.4 and older (before August 2026)
 If you are intentionally using Audapter version b2.4 or older, you will also need to download and add to your MATLAB path the [blab-lab/commonmcode repository](https://github.com/blab-lab/commonmcode).
 Then, move the commonmcode folder to the bottom of your MATLAB path.
-The commonmcode repository is not used at all for Audapter version b2.5 (July 2026) or later.
+The commonmcode repository is not used at all for Audapter version b2.5 (August 2026) or later.

 ## Audio interfaces and Focusrite drivers
 The Audapter built-in demos (such as `audapterDemo_online.m`) assume you are using a Focusrite device.
 If you are using a different device, you will need to edit the command `Audapter('deviceName', ...)`.
 For MOTU devices, the device name will be 'MOTU MicroBook'.